 In the Second World War far fewer railway staff lost their lives on active service; those who did are generally commemorated on the main memorials of the ‘Big Four’ railways.
 However, more railwaymen died in bombing raids, and in other ways on duty at home, and there are several local memorials to many of these people, such as the driver Gilbert and and fireman Nighthall who, in June 1944, heroically uncoupled a burning wagon of bombs from its train, and drew it clear of the village of Soham saving many lives, although Nighthall lost his own, and Gimbert was severely wounded.

 In the five years leading up to the centenary of the outbreak of the First World War the Trust, using money from a legacy, has worked with the industry and with the Imperial War Museum’s War Memorials Archive to identify and record all the surviving railway memorials.
 We have found several paper memorials in museum and private collections, and been able to arrange for copies to be displayed at appropriate locations, including Cardiff, Stratford upon Avon and Bristol.
-We have recovered one memorial that had moved (unofficially) to a private collection, and we have also funded the recreation of lost stone and metal memorials at Marylebone and Attenborough.
-We have also worked closely with Network Rail to restore the Great Northern Railway memorial at Kings Cross, and to ensure that the seven railway staff whose outstanding bravery led to them winning the Victoria Cross, and the fourteen still in railway service who, with equal courage, won the George Cross, are suitably commemorated by the industry.
+We have recovered one memorial that had moved (unofficially) to a private collection, and we have also funded the recreation of lost stone and metal memorials at Manchester Piccadilly, Marylebone and Attenborough.
+We have also worked closely with Network Rail to restore the Great Northern Railway memorial at Kings Cross, and to ensure that the eight railway staff whose outstanding bravery led to them winning the Victoria Cross are suitably commemorated by the industry.

 We hold a list of all the ‘Railway’ war memorials of which we are aware, and are always willing to help researchers locate the memorials of a particular railway.
 We would also be delighted to hear of memorials to railwaymen that you may think we do not know of.
 You can contact us here.
 However, we do not hold records of the names of those railwaymen who fell: you can access a full list through the National Railway Museum.